SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 oriented horizontally and vertically (thus agent's orientation doesn't affect them).

-The parameter specifies how far to travel in the direction that agent is facing (see `turn` message).
-If agent bumps into something on the way, he would receive `bump` message.
+If agent bumps into something on the way, he would receive `bump` message, otherwise there would be `arrived successfully` message.

 ## `turn` message